sibnerian/selector-action/README.md

 }
 ```

-This is already a lot better.
-However, you'll notice that there's a lot of boilerplate.
-We have to
-get the state, call selectors on it, and then `dispatch` the resulting action.
-If we wanted to test
+We have to get the state, call selectors on it, and finally `dispatch` the resulting action.
-this action creator, there's even more boilerplate.
-We'd have to mock `getState` so that the
+And if we wanted to test this action creator, there's even _more_ boilerplate - we'd have to mock
-selectors return the right values, then spy on the `dispatch` function to assert that the correct
+`getState`, then spy on the `dispatch` function...it's not pretty.
-action was dispatched.

 ## Using `selector-action`

-Let's simplify this contrived example by using `selectorAction`.
+`selectorAction` makes this pattern a breeze.
 Instead of doing the dispatching
 and the action-creating ourselves, we’ll pass in a selector and an action creator function that uses
 the selector's results.
 The end result is a `reloadActiveItem` function that's exactly equivalent
 to the previous example.